hollowdstudios/HDS-Resonance/docs/AcousticsLibrary.md

 integer delay that changes as the listener moves); `0` is bit-identical to no pre-delay. `SelfTest()` checks the tail onset shifts by the set delay.

+Finally, each environment has a **stereo pan** (`SetEnvironmentPan(id, pan)`, −1…+1): the direction its reverb arrives from.
+A room reached through a doorway off to one side bleeds in from *that* side instead of sounding centred, so the reverb — not just the direct sound — helps localize the opening.
+The listener's own room stays centred (0).
+It is a gentle bias (the tail keeps its stereo width), smoothed as the listener turns. `SelfTest()` checks that a right-panned environment leans right and a centred one stays balanced.

 ## Roadmap (the general-purpose feature set)

 Implemented in `hdsr` now: acoustic materials, frequency-dependent absorption, scattering,